EEN421/EEN421.github.io/_posts/2023-06-13-Onboarding ARM Architecture Industrial Devices to a Log Analytics Workspace.md

 <br/>

 # Call out and solve for pre-requisites
 Typically, the easiest way to send logs to Log Analytics workspace is to leverage the Microsoft OMS Agent.
-Microsoft supports Linux and has an OMS agent available for both x86 and x64 Linux OS editions but doesn’t support popular ARM platforms like a Raspberry Pi board.
-The existing OMS agent relies on Ruby, Fluentd, and OMI (this last is the unsupported component on ARM platform).
+Microsoft supports Linux and has an OMS agent available _but doesn’t support popular ARM platforms like a Raspberry Pi build._ The existing OMS agent relies on **Ruby,** and **FluentD** to talk to the **Log Analytics Workspace**

 <br/>